Diamondbacks vs. Padres Player Props Betting Odds

 Marte Stats

-- Ketel Marte has recorded 117 hits with 19 doubles, seven triples, 18 home runs and 46 walks.
-He has driven in 58 runs with six stolen bases.
+- Ketel Marte has 119 hits with 19 doubles, seven triples, 19 home runs, 47 walks and 59 RBI.
+He's also stolen six bases.

 Marte Recent Games